ALTIBASE/Documents/Manuals/Altibase_trunk/eng/General Reference-2.The Data Dictionary.md

 ##### LFG_ID

-This is the identifier for the LFG which defalut value is ‘0’.
+This is the identifier for the LFG which default value is ‘0’.

 ##### PATH